coleifer/peewee/docs/peewee/quickstart.rst

     Herb 1 pets
         Mittens Jr cat

 Once again we've run into a classic example of :ref:`N+1 <nplusone>` query behavior.
 We can avoid this by performing a *JOIN* and aggregating the records:

 .. code-block:: pycon

     >>> subquery = Pet.select(fn.COUNT(Pet.id)).where(Pet.owner == Person.id)
     >>> query = (Person
-    ...          .select(Person, Pet, subquery.alias('pet_count'))
+    ...          .select(Person, subquery.alias('pet_count'))
     ...          .join(Pet, JOIN.LEFT_OUTER)
     ...          .order_by(Person.name))

     >>> for person in query.aggregate_rows():  # Note the `aggregate_rows()` call.
     ...     print person.name, person.pet_count, 'pets'
-    ...     for pet in person.pets:
-    ...         print '    ', pet.name, pet.animal_type
     ...
     Bob 2 pets
-         Kitty cat
-         Fido dog
     Grandma L. 0 pets
     Herb 1 pets
-         Mittens Jr cat

-Even though we created the subquery separately, **only one** query is actually executed.

 Finally, let's do a complicated one.
 Let's get all the people whose birthday was
 either: